 As mentioned, this particular piece is an etude (“study” in french).
-Therefore listeners are expectant of the piece to be difficult and technical.
+Therefore listeners should generally expect the piece to be difficult and technical.
 We would hold different expectations if the piece were a Piano Sonata, Prelude, Mazurka, etc. Therefore both form and genre influence our expectations and require extra-musical knowledge.

 2) The interested explanations I propose are specialized and subjective to Ligeti’s piece (thematic development + the genre of the etude).
 But yet, this is what comprises an interested approach — for extra-associations and meanings will vary between the audience’s experiences and the art in question.
 Thus no two “interested approaches” will ever be congruent.